 - 1. In what way do non-disabled students of similar age and grade travel to and from school? - 2.
-In what way does the student's identified disability impede traveling to school in the same manner as their non-disabled peers? - 3.
-Does the student's identified disability impede traveling safely and independently during non-school hours such as weeknights or weekends? - 4.
-Does the student have needs related to their identified disability that require specialized transportation?
+In what way does the student's identified disability impede traveling to school in the same manner as his/her non-disabled peers? - 3.
+Does the student's identified disability impede traveling safely and independently during non-school hours such as weeknights or weekends?